DhanushUNL/Summer-Research/README.md

 6.  actual intensity value of the center of the dust spot.

 Task : add all the images to the fo loop you created and proceed.

+## July 23- july 30

+Formalized the process, which involved running the algorithm on all the images.
+(I was able to run the algorithm for several images, but not for all of them at once. )

+Difficulties faced :

+-   computationally unfeasible. (lac of memory)

+-   couldn't completely train parameters in DBSCAN due to lac of memory issue.